-HOME GR/OWN Milwaukee empowers residents to transform neighborhoods by transforming vacant lots into community assets that spark new economic opportunities around local, healthy food production and distribution and healthy, vibrant new community spaces.
-HOME GR/OWN Milwaukee is an initiative of Mayor Tom Barrett, led by the City's ECO (formerly Office of Environmental Sustainability).
+HOME GR/OWN Milwaukee empowers residents to transform neighborhoods by transforming vacant lots into community assets that spark new economic opportunities around local, healthy food production, distribution and recycling; revitalizing Milwaukee commercial corridors and creating new sustainable outdoor community spaces.
+HOME GR/OWN Milwaukee is an initiative of Mayor Tom Barrett, led by the City's Environmental Collaboration Office (ECO).

 Read more about HOME GR/OWN In the News.

-HOME GR/OWN Works with City Agencies: The HOME GR/OWN initiative coordinates activities by several City departments and agencies to lower implementation costs and streamline City policies across departments in order to effectively catalyze food system change in Milwaukee neighborhoods with the greatest demand for access to healthy food.
+HOME GR/OWN Works with City Agencies: The HOME GR/OWN initiative internally partners across several City departments to effectively catalyze food system change and improve neighborhood quality of life in Milwaukee neighborhoods.

 - Office of the Mayor: Coordination with Strong Neighborhoods Plan

-- Department of City Development: City-owned real estate, site planning, and food policy
+- Department of City Development: City-owned real estate, commercial corridors, North Avenue Hreenscaping program, healthy food access

-- Department of Public Works: Forestry services, composting, lot maintenance
+- Department of Public Works: Forestry services, food recycling initiatives, commercial corridor streetscaping and lighting, vacant lot maintenance

-- Milwaukee Healthy Department: Food safety, licensing, and ordinance revisions
+- Milwaukee Health Department: Food policy, City Hall CSA program, increasing healthy food access, licensing, and ordinance revisions

-HOME GR/OWN Works with External Partners: HOME GR/OWN is working with community businesses and organizations to help connect the dots between local food, health, neighborhood and economic development work currently taking place.
-HOME GR/OWN seeks to expand the capacity of this community team and attract the financial resources to take our partners’ community-based work to the next level.
-We are creating new public/private partnerships, catalyzing new hope and real street-level change in our most vulnerable neighborhoods across Milwaukee.
+HOME GR/OWN Works with External Partners: Since 2013, HOME GR/OWN has partnered with community businesses and organizations to help connect the dots between the local food, public health, neighborhood, commercial corridor and economic development work currently taking place.
+We create new public/private partnerships, catalyzing street-level change in our most vulnerable neighborhoods across Milwaukee.